luxfi/teleport/README.md

 Each command corresponds to one party.
 Once keygen is completed, you'll have 3 new files:
 `keys1.json`, `keys2.json`, `lkeys3.json` corresponding to local secret
 share of each party.

 Add these your your SettingsMPC.json under "KeyStore"

 Setup an endpoint with NGINX to run your node.
 Adding additional bridge networks are created by updating SettingsMPC.json.
 This repo will update Settings.json with new chains.

-Run the TeleportNode with:
+Run the Lux Bridge MPC node with:

 ```
-node TeleporterMPC.js
+npm run node
 ```

-The TeleporterDApp will need to be running to interact with this MPC network.
+The [BridgeDapp](https://github.com/luxdefi/bridge-dapp) can be used to interact with this MPC network.